-- Identifying properties to be appraised through physical inspection or by other reliable means of identification, including deeds or other legal documentation, aerial photography, landbased photographs, surveys, maps, and property sketches. - Identifying and updating relevant characteristics of each property in the appraisal records. - 3.
-Defining market areas in the district. - 4.
+- 1. Identifying properties to be appraised through physical inspection or by other reliable means of identification, including deeds or other legal documentation, aerial photography, land-based photographs, surveys, maps and property sketches; - 2.
+Identifying and updating relevant characteristics of each property in the appraisal records; - 3.
+Defining market areas in the district; - 4.
 Identifying property characteristics that affect property value in each market area, including: - a.
-The location and market area of the property. - b.
-Physical attributes of property, such as size, age, and condition. - c.
+The location and market area of the property; - b.
+Physical attributes of property, such as size, age, and condition; - c.
 Legal and economic attributes; and - d.
-Easements, covenants, leases, reservations, contracts, declarations, special assessments, ordinances, or legal restrictions. - Developing an appraisal model that reflects relationships among property characteristics affecting the value in each market area and determines the contribution of individual property characteristics. - 6.
+Easements, covenants, leases, reservations, contracts, declarations, special assessments, ordinances, or legal restrictions; - 5.
+Developing an appraisal model that reflects relationships among property characteristics affecting the value in each market area and determines the contribution of individual property characteristics; - 6.
 Applying the conclusions reflected in the model to the characteristics of the properties being appraised; and - 7.
 Reviewing the appraisal results to determine value.

-The scope of work is described in detail in the Tyler CAD Reappraisal Plan for the 2019 and 2020 Tax Years which is attached to this report by reference as well as in other sections of this report.
+The scope of work is described in detail in the Tyler CAD Reappraisal Plan for the 2021 and 2022 Tax Years which is attached to this report by reference as well as in other sections of this report.
 The scope of work is consistent with 1) the actions that appraisers in the TCAD's peer group (other appraisers who have expertise and competency in a similar type of assignment) would perform in making the same type of appraisals and 2) the expectations of parties who are regularly intended users for similar assignments.

-The building schedules were updated for 2020.
-All areas were updated for 2020.
+The building schedules were updated for 2021.
+All areas were updated for 2021.
 But all areas of TCAD were appraised for maintenance purposes.
-For 2020, the market areas that were to be appraised were to be the remaining properties in the City of Woodville and Woodville ISD and possibly moving into Chester ISD and Colmesneil ISD.
-All TCAD was appraised for maintenance purposes.
+Due to the lingering COVID-19, all of TCAD was appraised for maintenance purposes.